finos/fluxnova-feel-scala/docs/versioned_docs/version-1.16/developer-guide/value-mapper-spi.md

 Depending on how the FEEL engine is used, the value mapper can be passed directly on creation, or is loaded via Java ServiceLoader mechanism.

-In the second case, create a new file `org.camunda.feel.valuemapper.CustomValueMapper` in the folder `META-INF/services/`.
+In the second case, create a new file `org.flowave.feel.valuemapper.CustomValueMapper` in the folder `META-INF/services/`.
 It must contain the full qualified name of the value mapper.

 ```
-org.camunda.feel.example.valuemapper.MyValueMapper
+org.flowave.feel.example.valuemapper.MyValueMapper
 ```

 :::tip

-The FEEL engine contains a built-in value mapper `org.camunda.feel.impl.JavaValueMapper` to transform the result of an expression into a Java type, for example, to a `java.util.List` or a `java.util.Map`.
+The FEEL engine contains a built-in value mapper `org.flowave.feel.impl.JavaValueMapper` to transform the result of an expression into a Java type, for example, to a `java.util.List` or a `java.util.Map`.
 This is useful if the FEEL engine is called from Java code.

 :::